jmansfie48/movies-db/MoviesDbNode/README.md

 Auth0 is a well-recognized authentication service with easy-to-implement access control, and it integrates easily with other parts of the application.

 ### Database
-Local JSON storage; I just wanted to get things working and would like to replace it with something more conventional if time permits.
+I'm using a MySQL database hosted on AWS RDS.

 ### Front End
-HTML page built using the Pug template engine for Node.js + Express (https://pugjs.org/api/getting-started.html).
+HTML page built using the Pug template engine for rendering (https://pugjs.org/api/getting-started.html) and jQuery to handle user interactions.
-Simple implementation that afforded me the functionality I needed.